DevOluwapelumi/GOOGLE-ANALYTICS/README.md

 Through a user-friendly dashboard and a range of customizable reports, Google Analytics provides actionable insights on key metrics, including:

-Audience Analysis: Understand your website's demographics, geographic location of users, devices used to access the site, and their interests.
+Audience Analysis: Understand your website's demographics, geographic location of users, devices used to access the site, and interests.
 This information helps tailor content and marketing efforts to suit the preferences of your target audience.

 Acquisition Channels: Identify the sources driving traffic to your site, whether from organic searches, paid advertising, social media, or referrals.
 This knowledge aids in optimizing your marketing channels and investment.